ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Q1 will show every hour another colour. <br>
 Q2 shows all the texts white. <br>
 Q3 and Q4 uses you own defined colours. <br>
-Q5 will follow rainbow colours every minute. <br>
+Q5 will follow rainbow colours every hour. <br>
-Q6 is the digital display with the IP-address and date until seconds are 00. <br>
+Q6 is the digital clock if you have used 12x12 = 144 LEDs in the clock <br>
-The selected choice is displayed at the bottom of the menu. <br>
 Send an 'I' to display the latest's settings

 # R Reset settings <br>